 Part 4.
 Problem Setup

 The solver used here is qpOASES.
 The optimization variables (in this case, the state and controls), objective function, constraint functions, and reference state are declared as shown.
+It is important to specify a bound tolerance and termination tolerance.

 Part 5.
 Upper and Lower Bounds